 Billie has trained local churches, community groups, college students and professionals on the following community issues: local statistics and findings related to IPV and sexual assault; the indicators of gender based violence; best practices when serving survivors; and the impact of vicarious trauma.

 Amidst her work in mental health, Billie is currently the #HealASista Community Advisor for Kindred Wellness, where she facilitates Mindful Sista Circles monthly, engages women online in The #HealASista Project: Sista Space and is the Go-To for questions about EVOLVE.
 She strongly believes in the power of mindfulness to support survivors on their journey to healing and recovery from their traumatic experiences.
 Email Billie@HealASista.com or call 410-870-9228.

-Kindred Wellness, LLC is an integrative practice dedicated to honoring culture, expanding mindfulness, and holding sacred space that empowers women, girls & families heal themselves.
-Shawna Murray-Browne, LCSW-C provides holistic psychotherapy, coaching, retreats, classes and trainings for the community as well as passionate human service professionals.
+Kindred Wellness, LLC, an integrative practice dedicated to honoring culture, expanding mindfulness, and holding safe space that empowers professionals, activists, Black women, girls and their families to heal themselves.
+Shawna, Billie and NaShey work together to hold safe, sacred space.